 When you decide on the table that will complete your look, you must then consider the height.
 How high or low do you want to reach from your bed?
 Generally, about 2″ above or below the mattress is where you want the top of the table to be.
 If you’re going to work with your existing nightstands, be sure to measure your mattress to decide on the height of your bed legs so they will fall within that 2″ window.

-These lower profile bed designs offer lower clearance below the bed and are built with a mattress in mind.
+These lower-profile bed designs offer lower clearance below the bed and are built with a mattress in mind.
 With the lack of a box spring, the bed is designed with I-beam baltic birch panels to support the mattress.
-Beds like our Edo and Vita are designed as a floating platform.
+Beds like our Edo and Vita are designed as floating platforms.
 Meaning, the bed rests upon a central support system underneath the bed, creating the illusion that the bed is floating instead of being supported by four sturdy legs.
 Other platform beds in the Moser catalog that blur these lines are our Forside, Ellipse, and Studio.

 Many traditional bed designs appear to be higher off the floor (they owe this added height to the addition of the box spring); they generally have the same low clearance as many of our platform beds.
 Our beds are built to house the box spring on wooden slats that rest upon a low-sitting lip rail allowing the box spring to nestle lower in the standard 5 1/2 inch rails.
 When choosing a traditional style bed, be sure to measure the entire height of your box spring and mattress together.

-Whether you choose to go with a traditional bed that uses a box spring and mattress combination or the crisp, clean lines of our platform beds, remember these few tips.
+Remember these few tips, whether you choose to go with a traditional bed that uses a box spring and mattress combination or the crisp, clean lines of our platform beds.